google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 ![](res/forest.png)

 <!--
 Let's now move to random forests.
-The word "forest" is very appropriate.
 A decision tree is a single set of comparisons that are made to come to a single classification decision.
-A random forest is a collection of two or more decision trees built with your training data.
+A random forest is a collection of two or more decision trees (hence the name "forest") built with your training data.
 Each tree is consulted when a prediction is being made.
 The majority classification across all trees is the final classification decision made by the random forest.

 Image Details: